How does the budget process work?

 Congressional Budget Resolution

 Within the six weeks following submission, the various congressional committees report to the House and Senate budget committees outlining how their spending and revenue proposals will differ from the president’s budget.
-After each budget committee compiles this information, Congress is required to pass a concurrent budget resolution setting out total spending, revenue, and deficit targets for at least the next five years.
+After each budget committee compiles this information, Congress is supposed to pass a concurrent budget resolution setting out total spending, revenue, and deficit targets for at least the next five years and more usually for 10 years.
 Concurrent resolutions are endorsed by both the House and the Senate, yet lack the force of law and do not require the president’s signature—which, of course, implies that the president cannot veto them, either.

 The budget resolution divides total spending among the main functions of government, such as defense, transportation, and health, through spending allocations to individual congressional committees.
 The House and Senate appropriations committees further divide their spending allocations among their subcommittees.